Frequently Asked Questions

 Also, she follows much of the ILADS Evidence-Based Guidelines for the Management of Lyme Disease, the Bredesen Protocol, the Shoemaker Protocol, and Root Cause Protocol.

-What conditions do you treat?
+What conditions do you address?

-• reactivated infections (such as Epstein Barr, etc)
+• reactivated infections (EBV, HSV, etc)

-• other chronic infections
+• other chronic infections (Toxoplasma, Mycoplasma, etc)

 • biotoxin illness